dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 > In this article, we will train an RNN, or more precisely, an LSTM, to predict the sequence of tags associated with a given address, known as parsing address.

-> Also, the code (only) is available in [this Google Colab Jupyter notebook](https://colab.research.google.com/github/dot-layer/blog/blob/post%2Fdb_sequence_training_poutyne/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/article_notebook.ipynb#scrollTo=c1JxpCRsQN0e).
+> Also, the article is available in a [Google Colab Jupyter notebook](https://colab.research.google.com/github/dot-layer/blog/blob/post%2Fdb_sequence_training_poutyne/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/article_notebook.ipynb#scrollTo=c1JxpCRsQN0e).

-> Before starting this article, I would like to disclaim that this tutorial is greatly inspired by a online tutorial I created for Poutyne framework.
-Also, the content is based on a recent article I wrote with Marouane Yassine.
-However, there are differences between the present work and the two others, I've tried to put more insights for the less technical reader in this one.
+> Before starting this article, we would like to disclaim that this tutorial is greatly inspired by a online tutorial David created for Poutyne framework.
+Also, the content is based on a recent article we wrote about address tagging.
+However, there are differences between the present work and the two others, we've tried to put more insights for the less technical reader in this one.
->

 Sequential data, such as addresses, are pieces of information that are deliberately given in a specific order.
 In other words, they are sequences with a particular structure; and knowing this structure is crucial for predicting the missing entries of a given truncated sequence.
 For example, when writing an address, we know, in Canada, that after the civic number (e.g. 420), we have the street name (e.g. du Lac).
-Hence, if one was asked to complete an address containing only a number, she could reasonably assume that the next information that should be added to the sequence is a street name.
+Hence, if one was asked to complete an address containing only a number, he could reasonably assume that the next information that should be added to the sequence is a street name.
 Various modelling approaches have been proposed to make predictions over sequential data.
-Still, more recently, deep learning models known as Recurrent Neural Network (RNN) has been introduced for this type of data.
+Still, more recently, deep learning models known as Recurrent Neural Network (RNN) have been introduced for this type of data.

-The main purpose of this article is to discuss the various tricks (e.g., padding and packing) that are required for training an RNN.
-Before we do that, let us define our "address" problem more formally and elaborate on what RNNs (and LSTMs) actually are. state our problem, and later on, we will discuss what an actual RNN or LSTM is.
+The main purpose of this article is to introduce the various tricks (e.g., padding and packing) that are required for training an RNN.
+Before we do that, let us define our "address" problem more formally and elaborate on what RNNs (and LSTMs) actually are.

 ## Address Tagging
 Address tagging is the task of detecting and tagging the different parts of an address such as the civic number,